intelligent-soft-robots/pam_documentation/_sources/C3_executables.md.txt

 ## pam_mujoco_no_xterms

-Similar to *pam_mujoco* (right above) with the difference that the mujoco simulation are not hosted by new terminals, but in the background of the current terminal.
+Similar to *pam_mujoco* (right above) with the difference that the MuJoCo simulation are not hosted by new terminals, but in the background of the current terminal.

 ## pam_mujoco_visualization